 Barbara Picci and Matteo Ambu invited not only street artists but also local contemporary artists, such as Marco Pautasso (who painted a face in bright, neon colors), to paint on the walls of the former military airport in Cagliari.

 Curated by Urban Center Cagliari, Galleria del Sale is an urban open-air art gallery on a cycling path that runs along a canal.
-Started in 2014, the project hosted both Italian and international street artists (among which was my friend Billy Colours!), who were invited to paint along with the theme of the relationship between men and nature, since the cycle path ended at the entrance of the Molentargius Natural Park (more on this beautiful park below).
+Started in 2014, the project hosted both Italian and international street artists, who were invited to paint along with the theme of the relationship between men and nature, since the cycle path ended at the entrance of the Molentargius Natural Park (more on this beautiful park below).

 My favorite murals at Galleria del Sale are the ones by Zed1 and the three well-known Sardinian artists Skan, Andrea Casciu, and Freak, who painted a flamingo (the symbolic animal of the city) wearing a gas mask.